 The original game was developed and published by CCP Games and their subsidiary Simon & Schuster.
 EVE Online launched in 2003 and has never stopped being online since achieving unimaginable heights through these sixteen years.
 It has well over 500k active subscribers at all times and it uses the limited free-to-play model.
 Since then, the game has spawned a cult following and a lively community, with many of the important aspects of the game being directly influenced by players and coalitions.

-Eve Echoes release date is still officially set for spring 2020, but open beta begins now and the game is available for both Android and iOS.
 The game is ported and offered by Netease Games, a veteran on the mobile gaming market, based in China.
-After a closed beta, players can access it now on Google Play Store and App Store.
+Players can access it now on Google Play Store and App Store.

 ★ ★ ★ ★ ★

 Venturing into outer space, humankind founded new colonies and managed to manipulate the wormhole phenomenon…

 EVE Online is set over 21000 years from now, where humanity has spent Earth’s natural resources and reached the peak of overpopulation, which meant the Earth became too small and unable to sustain life further.
 Thus, with the development of space technology, we began colonizing our Solar system, which, since we are what we are, has set the stage for new wars for resources and dominance.
 However, the entire war game is brought to a higher level with the discovery of natural wormhole traveling, which opened up deep Space for us.
 This new frontier was named “New Eden”.